cord-burmeister/x3plus_docs/docs/11-L1 - Base/112-Imu-Sensor-Draft.md

 ```

 Which is a simple link and a fixed joint in the center of the base link.
-The rpy attribute inside a <joint> element is used to define the orientation of the joint's axis in 3D space—specifically, how the child link is rotated relative to the parent link. rpy stands for roll, pitch, and yaw, which are the rotations around the X, Y, and Z axes respectively.
+The rpy attribute inside a &lt;joint&gt; element is used to define the orientation of the joint's axis in 3D space—specifically, how the child link is rotated relative to the parent link. rpy stands for roll, pitch, and yaw, which are the rotations around the X, Y, and Z axes respectively.
 It uses Euler angles in radians to express these rotations.

 * xyz: sets the position of the joint
 * rpy: sets the orientation of the joint